It’s devastating to know that around 35 million children in America are exposed to adverse events that can lead to trauma.

 One of the most common signs of childhood trauma in adults is emotional dysregulation.
 Awful experiences during childhood can disrupt the development of healthy emotional regulation mechanisms.

-Emotional trauma is often repressed as an unhealthy coping mechanism.
+Emotional trauma is often repressed through unhealthy coping mechanisms like drinking alcohol.
 When traumatic experiences are too overwhelming for a child to process, they may unconsciously bury these emotions and memories deep within themselves.
 These repressed traumas can resurface in adulthood, which causes emotional turmoil.

 People who have repressed trauma often find it challenging to manage their emotions.
 They may experience the following: